• start here

 A great view of Popocatépetl from the side of Iztaccíhuatl

-Once at the La Joya trailhead, I set off on the trail amidst fresh mountain air and radiant afternoon sun.
+Once at the La Joya trailhead, I grabbed a backpack and set off on the trail amidst fresh mountain air and radiant afternoon sun.
 Not having researched any particular hike and now without service, I was left to wander upwards with no particular plan— but the trail was easy enough to follow and I was constantly propelled forward by the scenery (and incredibly solitude).

 Finally, I scrambled atop a rocky outcrop (which I later learned to be the 2nd pass en route to the refugio and eventually the summit of Iztaccíhuatl) and found myself face to face with Popocatépetl.